mikewesthad/navmesh/README.md

 The project is controlled via npm scripts.
 The main ones to use:

-- `npm run build` - will build all the individual packages within "packages/".
+- `yarn build:libs` - will build production versions of the three libraries within "packages/".
+- `yarn test` - will run the automated tests against the libraries.
-- `npm run dev` - watch & serve the examples.
+- `serve:examples` - will build, serve and watch the three examples.
 Phaser 3 examples are at [localhost::8080](http://localhost:8080/), Phaser 2 examples at [localhost::8081](http://localhost:8081/) and node examples at [localhost::8082](http://localhost:8082/).
+- `yarn dev` - watch the libraries & serve the examples.
 If you are working on the library, this is the easiest way to do "functional testing" by using the library in a game environment.
-- `npm run test` - will run the automated tests against the library.
+- `yarn dev:phaser3`, `yarn dev:phaser2`, `yarn dev:node` - these will watch the relevant libraries and serve one the corresponding example.
+Useful for dev on a specific library.

+A few tips, because Lerna + Yarn is complicated, and I keep forgetting these:

+- Running a command in a workspace:
+  - `yarn workspace <workspace_name> <command>`
+  - Example: `yarn workspace navmesh add typescript --dev`
+- Running a command in a set of workspaces:
+  - `lerna run --parallel watch --scope <scope>`
+  - Example: `lerna run --parallel build --scope '{navmesh,phaser-navmesh,phaser-navmesh}'`
+- Add a dev dependency to the root:
+  - `yarn add <dependency> --dev -W`
+- Running a command in all workspaces:
+  - `yarn workspaces <command>`
+  - Example: `yarn workspaces build`
+  - `lerna run --parallel watch`

 ## Changelogs